 For use in England and Wales only.

 Make sure you follow proper procedure when you want to take possession of your property from a tenant that remains at the premises with this section 8 notice to quit.
-If your property is let on an assured shorthold tenancy, the most common form of tenancy with private landlords, you'll need to use this section 8 notice template to ensure that you have the grounds to obtain possession of the property.
+If your property is let on an assured shorthold tenancy, the most common form of tenancy with private landlords, you'll need to use this section 8 notice template to ensure that you have the grounds for possession of the property.